Eddy-current testing: ECT principle

 In its most basic form — the single-element ECT probe — a coil of conductive wire is excited with an alternating electric current.
 This wire coil produces an alternating magnetic field around itself.
 The magnetic field oscillates at the same frequency as the current running through the coil.
 When the coil approaches a conductive material, currents opposite to the ones in the coil are induced in the material — eddy currents.

 Variations in the electrical conductivity and magnetic permeability of the test object, and the presence of defects causes a change in eddy current and a corresponding change in phase and amplitude that can be detected by measuring the impedance changes in the coil, which is a telltale sign of the presence of defects.
 This is the basis of standard (pancake coil) ECT.
 NDT kits can be used in the eddy current testing process.

 ECT has a very wide range of applications.
 Since ECT is electrical in nature, it is limited to conductive material.
 There are also physical limits to generating eddy currents and depth of penetration (skin depth).
+Displayed phase lag of 2 radians (115°) occurs every skin depth, supporting accurate flaw depth and thickness measurements.

+Flaw size estimation

+Relating flaw signals to the sizes and range of aspect ratios needed for rejection threshold and damage tolerance risk assessment is a core challenge for NDE engineers.
+A regression model for linear flaw sizing has been developed to provide improved accuracy when applied to data from ECT arrays.
+This model demonstrates superior adjusted R² fit and significantly lower prediction errors compared to standard linear and polynomial regression approaches, particularly when sizing far-surface semi-elliptical fatigue cracks and artificial notches.

+The Nichols-Wincheski calibration model takes the following logarithmic form: